garys-esri/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 5 Routing.md

     ![Origin and destination (map)](12-origin-and-destination-map.png)

     ![Origin and destination (scene)](13-origin-and-destination-scene.jpg)

+## Display the route on the map or scene

 1. Before your constructor, declare a `RouteTask` field and a `RouteParameters` field: